rodrigo-serra/perception_ros/README.md

   The second approach finds which object gets intercepted by the pointing line segment and returns that object.
 If no object is detected, it returns the one closest to the line.

   When the useFilteredObjects input parameter is true, the node will look at objects whose class is given by the classNameToBeDetected input parameter and whose score (confidence) is above the threshold.

+- detectPointingObjectWithCustomMsg(easyDetection = False, useFilteredObjects = True, classNameToBeDetected = 'backpack', score = 0.5)

+  This action returns the object someone is pointing at + the corresponding depth img.
+It requires the mediapipe holistic node to be running and the Detectron node.
+The msg type is SingleRecognizedObjectWithMask.

+  It takes four parameters as inputs.

+  The easyDetection stands for two types of detection.
+The first, the simple approach, focuses on the arm direction to determine the pointing direction.
+Then it selects the object farthest left or farthest right accordingly.
+This approach works under the assumption that the useFilteredObjects is also set to true and that we are choosing between two objects.
+  The second approach finds which object gets intercepted by the pointing line segment and returns that object.
+If no object is detected, it returns the one closest to the line.

+  When the useFilteredObjects input parameter is true, the node will look at objects whose class is given by the classNameToBeDetected input parameter and whose score (confidence) is above the threshold.

+  Note that this action takes a bit longer to return an output since it waits for the synchronization of the depth and detectron topics.

+- returnDetectedObjects(useYolo = False, useFilteredObjects = True, classNameToBeDetected = 'backpack', score = 0.5)

+  It returns all the objects detected by the YOLO or the detectron.
+Hence, it requires one of the nodes to be running.
+The msg type is RecognizedObjectArrayStamped.

+  It takes four parameters as inputs.
+The yolo parameter tells the node to subscribe to the YOLO or to the Detectron results.

+  When the useFilteredObjects input parameter is true, the node will look at objects whose class is given by the classNameToBeDetected input parameter and whose score (confidence) is above the threshold.

 - getObjectNames()